boucadair/WG-Charters/onions-bofrequest.md

 - Understanding the need for service and network abstractions.
 - Developing and maintaining the service and network-level YANG data models.
 - Documenting the interaction between the service and network YANG data models and the underlying device models.
-- Publishing YANG-based APIs for use in integration and automation.
+- Enabling YANG-based APIs for use in integration and automation.
 - Cataloging tools related to automation.

 ## Required Details